Cookies on this website

 Schematic of SGE library design and CRISPR targeting strategy for RNU4-2

-Together, these discoveries highlight the power of genomic technologies to uncover hidden causes of disease and have important implications for patients and families.
+These findings further advance understanding of how variation in small non-coding genes can drive human disease, reinforcing the growing importance of this previously underexplored part of the genome.
+Together, they highlight the power of genomic technologies to uncover hidden causes of disease and have important implications for patients and families.
 By enabling more accurate genetic diagnoses, they pave the way for improved clinical care and future therapeutic development.

 The findings also underscore Oxford’s leading role in genomic medicine and collaborative research tackling complex genetic conditions.